TheProv1/Transcription-Factor-Binding-Domain/README.md

 ## Project Overview

 This project is a collection of Python scripts designed to perform a multi-stage analysis on a hierarchically organized dataset of transcription factor protein sequences.
-The pipeline automates the process of parsing raw data, extracting functionally relevant protein domains, analyzing their biophysical properties, and visualizing their sequence composition.
+The pipeline automates the process of parsing raw data, extracting functionally relevant protein domains, analyzing their biophysical properties, and summarizing their sequence composition.

 ## Dataset Description/Information